giantswarm/rook-operator-app/UPDATING.md

 ## Updating

-There are two distint update processes; one for the main chart and a second one for the `ceph-cluster` subchart.
+There are two distinct update processes; one for the main chart and a second one for the `ceph-cluster` subchart.

 ### Prepare your local checkout